Page last updated December 5, 2024

 The UI program requires states to make weekly benefit payments while ensuring claimants meet eligibility requirements.
 A state may determine a payment is improper after a claimant receives benefits based on new information that was unavailable when the benefit payment was approved or as a result of the requirement that claimants be provided with due process prior to stopping payment of benefits.

 Improper payments have largely resulted from a combination of four primary causes.
-First, some claimants fail to demonstrate that they meet their states’ requirements for searching for new jobs (work search18).
+First, some claimants fail to demonstrate that they meet their states’ requirements for searching for new jobs (work search15).
 Second, some claimants continue to claim UI benefits after returning to work or misreport earnings (benefit year earnings).
 Third, some employers, or their third-party administrators, fail to provide prompt and adequate information about why individuals left their employment (employee separation).
-Finally, some improper payments have been caused by fraud, such as those arising from schemes perpetrated during the pandemic.19
+Finally, some improper payments have been caused by fraud, such as those arising from schemes perpetrated during the pandemic.16

 Our recommendations have specifically included the need for the Department to estimate improper payments within federally funded temporary emergency programs.
-In August 2020, we recommended20 ETA estimate the improper payment rate for pandemic-related UI programs.
+In August 2020, we recommended ETA estimate the improper payment rate for pandemic-related UI programs.
 In December 2021, consistent with our recommendation, ETA reported an improper payment rate of 18.71 percent that it applied to two of the three key pandemic UI programs, PEUC and FPUC.
-Additionally, in December 2022, ETA reported an improper payment rate estimate of 21.52 percent, which it also applied to PEUC and FPUC.21
+Additionally, in December 2022, ETA reported an improper payment rate estimate of 21.52 percent, which it also applied to PEUC and FPUC.17

-In congressional testimony in February 2023,22 we noted that more than $888 billion in total federal and state UI benefits were paid for benefit weeks during the UI pandemic period.23 Applying the estimated 21.52 percent improper payment rate to the approximate $888 billion in pandemic UI expenditures, at least $191 billion in pandemic UI payments could have been improperly paid, with a significant portion attributable to fraud.
+In congressional testimony in February 2023, we noted that more than $888 billion in total federal and state UI benefits were paid for benefit weeks during the UI pandemic period.18 Applying the estimated 21.52 percent improper payment rate to the approximate $888 billion in pandemic UI expenditures, at least $191 billion in pandemic UI payments could have been improperly paid, with a significant portion attributable to fraud.

 The potential loss of $191 billion of taxpayer money highlights the urgent need for systemic improvements.
 For perspective, $191 billion could have provided more than $3.5 billion to each SWA toward ensuring preparedness for emergencies, including modernizing UI IT systems, enhancing staffing levels, and formulating robust contingency plans.
 To recover the improperly paid benefits and mitigate the impact of these losses, collaboration between ETA and the states is vital.
 These issues have persisted after the pandemic; the OIG is seeing, and ETA and states are still reporting, elevated levels of improper payments in the UI program.

 Also, based on audit and investigative work, the improper payment rate for pandemic-related UI programs was likely higher than 21.52 percent.
 For example, ETA’s previously reported improper payment rate estimates have not included the PUA program.
-In August 2023, the Department reported that the PUA program had a total improper payment rate of 35.9 percent.24 According to ETA officials, the small-scale review used to calculate the improper payment rate estimate for PUA cannot be used to estimate the PUA fraud rate.
+In August 2023, the Department reported that the PUA program had a total improper payment rate of 35.9 percent.19 According to ETA officials, the small-scale review used to calculate the improper payment rate estimate for PUA cannot be used to estimate the PUA fraud rate.

-In the last 2 years, ETA estimated fraud rates of 8.57 percent and 7.73 percent, respectively.25 Notably, neither of these rates included PUA.
+In the last 2 years, ETA estimated fraud rates of 8.57 percent and 7.73 percent, respectively.20 Notably, neither of these rates included PUA.
 The fraud rate—which is a subset of the improper payment rate—for pandemic-related UI programs was likely higher than the fraud rate for regular UI programs.
 In fact, in the first 6 months after the CARES Act passed, we found 4 states paid $1 out of every $5 in PUA benefits to likely fraudsters.
-In 2023, GAO estimated the pandemic-related fraud rate, including PUA, was 11 to 15 percent for the period April 2020 to May 2023, and estimated up to $135 billion was lost to fraud.26
+In 2023, GAO estimated the pandemic-related fraud rate, including PUA, was 11 to 15 percent for the period April 2020 to May 2023, and estimated up to $135 billion was lost to fraud.

 Following the start of the pandemic in the United States in early 2020, unemployment compensation claims rose exponentially to historically unprecedented levels.
-Prior to the pandemic, numbers of UI claims were historically low.
+Immediately prior to the pandemic, numbers of UI claims were historically low.
 On March 14, 2020, the Department reported 282,000 initial unemployment claims.
-Within 2 to 3 weeks, initial unemployment claims rose to 10 times pre-pandemic levels, far higher than state systems were designed to handle.28 Within 5 months, through August 15, 2020, the Department reported more than 57 million initial claims, the largest increase since the Department began tracking UI data in 1967.
+Within 2 to 3 weeks, initial unemployment claims rose to 10 times pre-pandemic levels, far higher than state systems were designed to handle.21 Within 5 months, through August 15, 2020, the Department reported more than 57 million initial claims, the largest increase since the Department began tracking UI data in 1967.

 The CARES Act provided significant funding to the UI program, which resulted in hundreds of billions of dollars in additional payments.
-New UI programs under the CARES Act meant more workers qualified.29 Further, unemployed workers received a supplemental payment for certain weeks in addition to their regular benefit amount and individuals who exhausted their regular unemployment benefits were provided additional weeks of unemployment compensation.
+New UI programs under the CARES Act meant more workers qualified.22 Further, unemployed workers received a supplemental payment for certain weeks in addition to their regular benefit amount and individuals who exhausted their regular unemployment benefits were provided additional weeks of unemployment compensation.
 Also, certain UI claims could be backdated to the beginning of the eligibility period.
 With the legislative extensions, claimants could receive up to 79 weeks of pandemic-related UI payments.

 During his March 2022 and March 2023 congressional testimonies, Inspector General Larry D. Turner reported that the unprecedented infusion of federal funds into the UI program combined with continuing program weaknesses and easily attainable stolen PII provided a high-value target for fraudsters to exploit.
 Because some states were not prepared to process the extraordinary volume of new UI claims and struggled to implement the new programs, some controls were not initially implemented.

 For example, an individual could make a fraudulent claim with relatively low risk of being caught and, as time went on, one fraudster could have been issued several UI debit cards, with tens of thousands of dollars on each card.
-In fact, in a later audit, we found 1 claim that was filed from a 3 bedroom house shared the same physical address as 90 other claims and used the same email address as 145 other claims.35 In total, the likely fraudster(s) received more than $1.5 million in unemployment benefits.
+In fact, in a later audit, we found 1 claim that was filed from a 3 bedroom house shared the same physical address as 90 other claims and used the same email address as 145 other claims.26 In total, the likely fraudster(s) received more than $1.5 million in unemployment benefits.
 In the same audit, we found that, from March 28, 2020, to September 30, 2020, in 4 states, potentially fraudulent claims were paid more than 60 percent of the time.

 As previously mentioned, PUA had control weaknesses that may have facilitated comparable or greater improper payments.
 During the program’s first 9 months, PUA claimants did not have to provide evidence of earnings and states relied on claimant self certifications of eligibility.
 We found the inclusion of self-certification allowed states to streamline the payment process and deliver assistance to those in need.
 However, it also rendered the program particularly susceptible to improper payments, including fraud.